HOUSE OF THE LONG SHADOWS

 Campy, theatrical, dictionary swallowing and soliloquizing member of the weird Grisbane family who raves and rants about his heritage and history in a decaying mansion with an equally decaying family.
 Throws a great shadow on the wall too.
 Chopped to death: a fate that he really did not deserve, nor did he axe for it.
 CORRIGAN: SIR CHRISTOPHER LEE

-AKA Roderick – the at first seemingly urbane traveler who has travelled to the manor to buy it, tear it down and kill anyone from the weird family that gets in his way.
+AKA Roderick – the at first seemingly urbane traveler who has traveled to the manor to buy it, tear it down and kill anyone from the weird family that gets in his way.
 His family, that is: they don’t realize that they’re related until they say hello to his little double-headed axe.SEBASTIAN GRISBANE: PETER CUSHING

 Sam Allyson’s rowr-worthy secretary designed to aid and abet Kenneth in his quest to write a novel in 24 hours: fails at both but wins the writer’s heart at least.
 And mine, for the last thirty years anyway.VICTORIA GRISBANE: SHEILA KEITH